Vice admiralty court: American Revolution

-In the early years of the American Revolution, the British parliament increased the power of Vice-Admiralty Courts throughout the colonies to regulate maritime activities and combat smuggling.
-The 1764 Revenue Act, known also as the Sugar Act, established a so-called 'super' Vice-Admiralty Court in Halifax, Nova Scotia, presided over by a Crown-appointed judge, the first of which was British jurist and the later Governor of Barbados Dr. William Spry.
-The Court was to have jurisdiction over all of America, with the legislation empowering customs officials to take seizures in ships to either a common law court, ruled over by a jury, or the new vice-admiralty court.
+In the early years of the American Revolution, the British parliament increased the power of vice-admiralty courts throughout the colonies to regulate maritime activities and combat smuggling.
+The Sugar Act 1764 established a so-called 'super' Vice-Admiralty Court in Halifax, Nova Scotia, presided over by a Crown-appointed judge, the first of which was British jurist and the later Governor of Barbados Dr. William Spry.
+The court was to have jurisdiction over all of America, with the legislation empowering customs officials to take seizures in ships to either a common law court, ruled over by a jury, or the new vice-admiralty court.
 However, the court in Nova Scotia lost its utility fairly quickly not only because of its distance from the centers of commerce and trade in the colonies, but because the cold weather made it difficult to travel to.
-Therefore, in spring 1768, the court in Halifax was abolished and parliament authorized vice-admiralty courts in Boston, Charleston and Philadelphia.
+Therefore, in spring 1768, the court in Halifax was abolished and Parliament authorized vice-admiralty courts in Boston, Charleston and Philadelphia.
 These courts held sessions heard without juries, with the burden of proof being on the accused instead of on the officers who seized their property.
 Much of the time vessels were seized by the Crown on weak evidence.
-The Courts also generally only tried Americans, with British persons accused of violating trade legislation being heard by juries in common law courts.
+The courts also generally only tried Americans, with British persons accused of violating trade legislation being heard by juries in common law courts.